- My Experience With Church Planting

 - Visitor gift bags

-- Other supplies like pens, name tags, ect.
+- Other supplies like pens, name tags, etc.

-- And of course, the cart I suggested above.
+- Moreover, of course, the cart I suggested above.

 You may also want to equip it with a laptop computer so you can track attendance or gather new visitor information for follow up contact.